Superstring Perturbation Theory Revisited: The Propagator

 \subsubsection{The Nonseparating Case}

 In field theory, when a nonseparating line goes on-shell, one has to integrate over the momentum flowing through the relevant line.
-In $D$-dimensional Minkowski spacetime with $D>2$ (possibly multiplied by a compact manifold of some sort), there is no infrared singularity associated to the momentum integral for a single generic propagator, even for a massless field, since the integral
+In $D$-dimensional Minkowski spacetime with $d>2$ (possibly multiplied by a compact manifold of some sort), there is no infrared singularity associated to the momentum integral for a single generic propagator, even for a massless field, since the integral

 is convergent at $p=0$.
-The divergence at $D\leq 2$ is common to field theory and string theory, since it only depends on the pole of the propagator and on $D$-dimensional phase space.
-The usual on-shell infrared divergences for theories with massless fields in $D\leq 4$ dimensions arise because in some cases (fig. \ref{lofig}) taking the momentum of one line to zero forces adjacent lines to be on-shell, leading to an infrared behavior that is less convergent than that of (\ref{boggo}).
-Again, this depends only on momentum conservation, the poles of propagators, and $D$-dimensional phase space, as well as the low energy limits of couplings, so it does not distinguish field theory and string theory in any way.
+The divergence at $d\leq 2$ is common to field theory and string theory, since it only depends on the pole of the propagator and on $d$-dimensional phase space.
+The usual on-shell infrared divergences for theories with massless fields in $d\leq 4$ dimensions arise because in some cases (fig. \ref{lofig}) taking the momentum of one line to zero forces adjacent lines to be on-shell, leading to an infrared behavior that is less convergent than that of (\ref{boggo}).
+Again, this depends only on momentum conservation, the poles of propagators, and $d$-dimensional phase space, as well as the low energy limits of couplings, so it does not distinguish field theory and string theory in any way.\footnote{In four-dimensional field theories with massless particles, infrared divergences in the perturbative $S$-matrix are often dealt with via dimensional regularization.
+One works in $4-\varepsilon$ dimensions and one takes the limit $\varepsilon\to 0$ only after imposing a lower bound on the energy of an observable soft particle.
+One presumably could do something similar in string theory, by compactifying from $\R^4$ to $\R^{4-\varepsilon} \times T^\varepsilon$, where $T^\varepsilon$ is a torus of dimension $\varepsilon$.}

 In field theory, the most interesting singularities that come from cutting of nonseparating lines are the singularities associated to unitarity.
 Nothing happens in a generic Feynman diagram when a single generic nonseparating line goes on-shell, but if enough nonseparating lines go on-shell that their removal would ``cut'' the diagram in two disjoint pieces, then one gets singularities associated to unitarity.
 These singularities come ultimately from the poles of propagators and the way the Feynman rules factorize when a line is cut.
-In string theory, one has the same poles and -- via (\ref{zitto}) and reasoning that we have just sketched above -- the same sort of factorization of the worldsheet path integral.
-So it is reasonable to expect that string theory matches the singularities associated to unitarity that arise in field theory.
+The contributions of these singularities depend crucially on the Feynman $i\epsilon$.